oscar-system/Singular.jl/docs/src/transExt.md

 # Function fields

-Function fields are implemented via the Singular `n_FF` type for prime fields of any characteristic.
+Function fields are implemented via the Singular `n_transExt` type for prime fields of any characteristic.

 The associated function field is represented by a parent object which can be constructed by a call to the `FunctionField` constructor.